radek203/WFiIS-PITE-2024.2025-Gr1/README.md

 - Generated images should contain best rated tags and tags that are not rated yet

 ## Running app
-- From inside streamlit_frontend directory run "streamlit run main.py"
+- From inside main directory run "streamlit run main.py"